Last Updated on January 5, 2025

 But I was astounded when I finally visited it during my last visit to Lisbon.
 I found that it’s not merely a museum showing tiles; it’s a unique art museum in its own right.
 In fact, you won’t find anything like it anywhere else in Europe or, perhaps, the world.

-Set in the early 16th-century Madre de Deus Convent in eastern Lisbon, the Museu Nacional do Azulejo takes you on a journey through the history of tile from the 15th century to the present.
-It’s a spectacular collection, so much so that it’s considered one of the most important national museums in the country.
+The home of the Museu Nacional do Azulejo is the early 16th-century Madre de Deus Convent in eastern Lisbon.
+Enter and you’ll be on a journey through the history of tile from the 15th century to the present.
+It’s a spectacular collection, so much so that it’s one of the most important national museums in the country.
 In addition, the convent’s cloisters provide an incredibly stunning setting for the beautiful collection.

 The Collection of the Lisbon National Tile Museum

-The collection in the Lisbon Tile Museum takes one through the history of azulejos tiles in Portugal, from the Moors’ introduction to the influence on the artistry of the Spaniards and finally to the development of a unique Portuguese style.
+The collection in the Lisbon Tile Museum takes one through the history of azulejos tiles in Portugal.
+It ranges from the Moors’ introduction to the influence on the artistry of the Spaniards and finally to the development of a unique Portuguese style.

-You’ll also find one room devoted to just one tile panel – an incredible 75-foot (23mt)-long panel showing 9 miles of the Lisbon skyline before the earthquake.
+You’ll also find one room devoted to just one tile panel.
+It’s an incredible 75-foot (23mt)-long panel showing 9 miles of the Lisbon skyline before the earthquake.
 Created in 1700, its 1,300 tiles show some monuments that no longer exist and others you can still visit today.

-An added bonus of a visit to the museum is its excellent restaurant, which is decorated with 19th-century kitchen tiles depicting hanging wild boar, pheasant, and other game.
+An additional bonus of a visit to the museum is its excellent restaurant.
 Plan to have lunch here since the menu is a bargain.
+Not surprisingly, its walls are 19th-century kitchen tiles, depicting wild boar, pheasant, and other game.

 Leave a Reply